innoceanmexico/workflow/README.md

 ## AGILE SCRUM WORKFLOW de desarrollo INNOCEAN MÉXICO

-Scrum is one of the agile methodologies designed to guide teams in the iterative and incremental delivery of a product.
-Often referred to as “an agile project management framework,” its focus is on the use of an empirical process that allows teams to respond rapidly, efficiently, and effectively to change.
+Scrum is one of the agile methodologies designed to **guide teams in the iterative and incremental delivery of a product**.
+Often referred to as “an agile project management framework,” its focus is on the use of an empirical process that **allows teams to respond rapidly, efficiently, and effectively to change**.

 ´´´Scrum on the other hand, fixes time and cost in an effort to control requirements.